maximilian-nowak/modsim/README.md

 # ModSim

-This repo includes project assignments to the class "modeling and simulation"
+This repo includes my project assignments of the class "modeling and simulation"